jejacks0n/teaspoon/README.md

 <img src="https://raw.github.com/jejacks0n/teaspoon/master/screenshots/logo_big.png" alt="Logo by Morgan Keys" align="right" />
 <sup>Logo by [Morgan Keys](https://twitter.com/morganrkeys)</sup>

 Teaspoon is a Javascript test runner built for Rails.
-It can run tests in the browser and headless using PhantomJS, Selenium WebDriver, or Capybara Webkit.
+It can run tests in the browser and headless using PhantomJS, or Selenium WebDriver.
 It can also run your tests on selenium-webgrid providers such as [BrowserStack](https://www.browserstack.com).

 The goal of Teaspoon is to be simple to use while also providing the most complete Javascript testing solution for Rails.